amongfiish/LeoEngine/README.md

 # Building from Source
 To build the engine from source:

-1. Pull the source code from this repository by entering `git pull https://github.com/amongfiish/LeoEngine.git` from your terminal interface of choice
+1. Pull the source code from this repository by entering `git clone https://github.com/amongfiish/LeoEngine.git` from your terminal interface of choice
 2. Navigate to *LeoEngine/*
 3. Run `git submodule init`
 4. Run `git submodule update`